 Newport is home to the largest fishing fleet on the Oregon coast.
 The harbour itself is extremely busy so you could spend hours here just watching the coming and going of fishing vessels.

-From the the harbour you get fantastic views of the impressive Yaquina Bay Bridge.
+From the harbour, you get fantastic views of the impressive Yaquina Bay Bridge.

 2. WATCH THE CALIFORNIAN SEA LIONS FROLICKING ON THE PONTOONS